Note:

 The tidb-server is deployed on node B. Upon inspection, it is found that the TIDB-SERVER service process is always present, but it automatically restarts approximately every 2 minutes.
 Even if the process is killed, it will restart.

 This is a newly deployed cluster with no data.
-Before restarting, the command tiup cluster clean tidb1 --all
+Before restarting, the command tiup cluster clean tidb1 --all was executed.

 Memory and CPU are sufficient.